33 Gorgeous Window Flower Boxes

 What to Use:

 • Measure your window.
 Using a tape measure, accurately measure the width of your window to determine the length of your window flower box.
-Measure from end to end of the window trim and frame.
+Measure the window trim and frame from end to end.
 For the depth and height of your window flower box, make sure that it is large enough to accommodate your flower pots and planters (if using any).
 If your window flower box will be resting on a ledge, you also need to get the depth of the ledge.

-• Cut and trim the boards according to desired length.
-Measure the boards and using a pencil mark the lengths of the panels of your window flower box.
-You will be needing a total of 5 pieces of boards, 1 for the front panel, 1 for the back panel, 2 side panels and 1 bottom board.
-You can do this yourself or you can ask your supplier to cut it for you.
+• Cut and trim the boards according to the desired length.
+Measure the boards and mark the lengths of the panels of your window flower box using a pencil.
+You will need a total of five boards: one for the front panel, one for the back panel, two side panels, and one bottom board.
+You can do this yourself, or you can ask your supplier to cut it for you.

 • Attach the bottom board.
 Once all side panels are complete, attache the bottom boards using galvanized screws and a screwdriver or electric drill.